Terms & Conditions

 (a) are subject to Section 12.1; and

-(b) govern all liabilities arising under these terms and conditions or relating to the subject matter of these terms and conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in these terms and conditions.
+(b) govern all liabilities arising under these terms and conditions or relating to the subject matter of these terms and conditions, including liabilities arising in contract, tort (including negligence), and breach of statutory duty, except to the extent expressly provided otherwise in these terms and conditions.

-12.3 We will not be liable to you in respect of any losses arising out of any event or events beyond our reasonable control.
+10.3 We will not be liable to you regarding any losses arising out of any event or events beyond our reasonable control.

-12.4 We will not be liable to you in respect of any business losses, including (without limitation) loss of or damage to profits, income, revenue, use, production, anticipated savings, business, contracts, commercial opportunities or goodwill.
+10.4 We will not be liable to you regarding any business losses, including (without limitation) loss of or damage to profits, income, revenue, use, production, anticipated savings, business, contracts, commercial opportunities or goodwill.

-12.5 We will not be liable to you in respect of any loss or corruption of any data, database or software.
+10.5 We will not be liable to you regarding any loss or corruption of any data, database or software.

-12.6 We will not be liable to you in respect of any special, indirect or consequential loss or damage.
+10.6 We will not be liable to you regarding any special, indirect or consequential loss or damage.

 (a) send you a formal warning;